Here’s the truth…

 - Tend to be messy and dusty, especially kitty litter.
 Rinsing before adding to the aquarium will reduce the settling period but even several rinses may not remove all of the dust.

 Depending on the type of plants you plant to keep, it may be best to use a few root tabs when setting up you tank.
 This will start you off on the right foot and jumpstart some quick plant growth.

-When using flourite, make sure you rinse it very well before placing it in your tank.
+When using these substrates make sure you rinse them very well before placing it in your tank.
 It tends to be extremely dusty and will cloud up you tank like nothing else.

 When we say “all-in-one” substrates, were talking about substrate such as ADA AquaSoil and Mr. Aqua Soil.
 These planted tank substrates are pre-packed with nutrients, which helps jumpstart plant growth and takes to duty of adding nutrients off of the tank owner.

 While substrates with pre-packed nutrients are great for growth, you also need to look out for a few things.
 Ammonia spikes are common when first introducing the soils, so make sure you don’t have any fish present when you’re just setting up the tank.
 In addition, these soils need to be replaced or supplemented with additional nutrients at the 12-18 month period.